 – It would mean a lot of separate meals for the family.
 Personally, I would never make the girls follow a vegan diet, as they would need to follow and eat my planned meals to the letter, as it is so easy to fill up on carbs and not get enough protein, calcium, iron, Vitamin B12 and Vitamin D. My eldest is not keen on beans and lentils and my youngest only has a bit.
 I’d be reluctant to give them supplements and constantly rely on fortified breakfast cereals and alternative products to try and get in iron and calcium.

-– I would need to be very organised which I feel with 2 girls, a baby on the way and a husband who would absolutely no way join in with Veganuary, I would find difficult.
+– I would need to be very organised which I feel with 2 girls, a toddler and a husband who would absolutely no way join in with Veganuary, I would find difficult.
 I would need strict meal planning and careful shopping and thought.
 Of course this is manageable but I think tricky.
 I’d be worried about being lazy and hungry and relying on carbohydrates a little too much for energy, instead of good sources of plant-based protein.

 Although, I know I couldn’t follow a vegan diet, I do feel as a family we do need to try and eat a little more plant-based at times.
 We have decided generally, as a family to avoid processed meats at home; so no sausages, ham, bacon or salami.
-I have also eaten out and chosen vegetarian options more recently; so veggie breakfasts, salads and general dishes.
-I had an fabulous Mexican meal recently based on vegetables, beans, guacamole and halloumi .
+I have also eaten out (not last year but when this article was written!) and chosen vegetarian options more recently; so veggie breakfasts, salads and general dishes.
+I had an fabulous Mexican meal recently based on vegetables, beans, guacamole and halloumi.
 I was satisfied and it was delicious.

 I want to try more recipes based on lentils and beans and see what the girls think, as I do feel we shy away from these dishes as worried they may reject and of course, this can be frustrating.
 However, this isn’t really an excuse and I know these dishes would be healthy and different.
 There are so many recipes on Pinterest; I just need to kick my bum into gear.